Salesforce makes an open banking move

 Salesforce Ventures’ Rob Keith says financial data is “a huge asset that helps provide insights on customers and provide more personalised products.”

-For the full story head to the Australia Financial Review.
+For the full story head to the Australian Financial Review.